Madjeisah/LLM-4-ClinicalnBiomedicalQA/README.md

 2. **Submit a pull request** — please include the primary citation for any added model or result
 3. For substantial additions (a new model family, a new dataset category), open an issue first to discuss scope

-All URLs were verified in **August 2025**; availability is subject to repository maintainer policies.
+All URLs were verified in **December 2025**; availability is subject to repository maintainer policies.

 ---